Become a Counselor in Utah

 LCMHC Biennial License Renewal: $93

 Utah LCMHC licenses expire biennially on September 30 of each even-numbered year.
-License renewal requires payment of the appropriate fees (see above) and the completion of Continuing Education.
+License renewal requires payment of the appropriate fees and the completion of continuing education.

-LCMHCs in Utah are required to complete 40 hours of CE during each two-year renewal cycle.
-(New licensees’ required CE hours will be prorated.)
+LCMHCs in Utah are required to complete 40 hours of continuing education (CE) during each two-year renewal cycle.
 At least six of these hours must focus on ethics and laws governing professional counseling.
 A maximum of 10 hours per cycle can be obtained through teaching, supervision, distance learning, clinical readings, and Internet-based courses.
+Up to 10 hours of excess can be carried over and applied to the next renewal term.

 For Counselors Licensed in Other States

 The Utah Division of Occupational and Professional Licensing has an alternative route to licensure for counselors who have already obtained their licenses in other states.
-This process is called “licensure by endorsement” and is delineated on the Utah State Legislature's website.
+This process is called “licensure by endorsement”.
+Out-of-state applicants must submit an application, pay appropriate fees, provide proof of an active and in good standing license, submit documented clinical counseling hours of at least 4,000 with 1,000 in mental health therapy, pass specific jurisprudence examination, and prove a passing score on the NCMHCE.

 Average Counselor Salary in Utah